steveoro/goggles/doc/HOWTOs/HOWTO-db-rolling_update.md

    for Dev.
 DB, if not)

 3.2) Re-update the DB dumps when using the **rebuild** option of the task:
+  When using the option "rebuild=1" of the db:diff_apply task, remember to update the local dumps before invoking the task itself, since it will recreate the DBs from scratch before applying the diff files.
-  (See point (4) for an explanation -- currently the default is to skip the rebuild from the dumps)
+  (See also point (4) for more info -- currently the default is to skip the rebuild from the dumps)

   > RAILS_ENV=production bundle exec rake db:dump

+  (This is just for production, assuming the Devel. dump is almost always up-do-date.
-  (Assuming dump has been already updated on Development DB.
-Do it also for Dev.
-DB, if not)
+   But - obviously - it must be done also for the Dev.
+DB, if the dump it's outdated in structure.)
+  As a safety precaution, do also a backup copy of the dump file at this stage, before issuing the rake task.

 4) Apply the DB diffs created locally (on all DBs):
   With Zeus server running: